graphile/crystal/grafast/website/grafast/step-classes.md

 # Step classes

 The building blocks of an operation plan are "steps."
+A step is an instance of a specific _step class_, produced during the planning of an operation.
+Each step may depend on 0 or more other steps, and through these dependencies ultimately form a directed acyclic graph which we refer to as the _operation plan_.

-Steps are instances of "step classes," and Grafast makes available a modest range of [standard steps][] that you can use; but when these aren't enough you can write your own (or pull down third party step classes from npm or similar).
+Grafast makes available a modest range of [standard step classes][standard steps] that you can use; but when these aren't enough you are encouraged to write your own (or pull down third party step classes from npm or similar).

 Step classes extend the `ExecutableStep` class, the only required method to define is `execute`, but you may also implement the various lifecycle methods,